Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2021-09-16-practice-makes-perfect.md

 ### Aspects

-[Aspects](https://deadcells.wiki.gg/wiki/Aspects) are equippables buffs that the player can equip before starting a new game.
+[Aspects](https://deadcells.wiki.gg/wiki/Aspects) are buffs that the player can equip before starting a new game.
 Only one can be equipped.
 They function similarly to [Mutations](https://deadcells.wiki.gg/wiki/Mutations), but with way stronger effects.
 They also lock post-final-boss progression, and as such are meant as a way for players to have fun with overpowered effects, rather than a true way of progressing through the game.

 Aspects are progressively unlocked as the player dies, with a new one being available after each death.